rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 If a barcode needs to be deaccessioned from Caiasoft, email Nathan and Chris with the barcode(s) that need to be removed.

+### 13.5.2 Running a report on Caiasoft new ingest stats

+* Under the Reporting tab, click on "Collection Metrics."
+* Edit the "accessioned from" and "accessioned to" fields to include the correct range of dates.
+* Under "Collection," select "Sort by Bib Location Codes."
+* Leave Material Type as "All."
+* Adjust other search parameters.

 ## 13.6 Documenting missing boxes and items